 Vision loss refers to either complete or partial loss of vision.
-Depending on the cause, it may occur suddenly or gradually over time, and in one or both eyes.
+Depending on the cause, vision loss may occur suddenly or gradually, and in one or both eyes.
 Some types of vision loss are temporary or reversible.

 The CDC estimate that 12 million people age 40 or older in the United States have some form of visual impairment, including over 1 million people who are blind.

 Experts predict that this number could more than double by 2050 due to the rising rates of diabetes and other chronic diseases in the U.S., along with a rapidly aging population.

 There are many possible causes of partial or complete vision loss, including medical conditions, injuries, migraine, and aging.

 This article looks at different types of vision loss, the causes of sudden or gradual vision loss, treatments, and coping methods.